Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

 \paragraph{AXOL1TL: Anomaly Extraction Online L1 Trigger Lightweight} The Anomaly Extraction Online L1 Trigger Lightweight (AXOL1TL) is a model-agnostic anomaly detection trigger at CMS that identifies rare, non-Standard Model events by analyzing high-level objects at the Global Trigger (GT).
 Traditionally, triggers rely on fixed object definitions and thresholds, which can overlook complex, unforeseen signatures.
 AXOL1TL addresses this by processing the 3-vector information ($p_T$,$\eta$,$\phi$) of the 10 highest-energy jets, 4 muons, 4 electrons/photons, and missing transverse energy (MET).
 By flagging unusual events directly from data, AXOL1TL complements conventional approaches and increases sensitivity to unknown physics.

 AXOL1TL employs a Variational Autoencoder (VAE) architecture trained unsupervised on Zero Bias collision data to learn the underlying probability density of typical background events.
-To meet a strict latency requirement of 50 ns (2 FPGA clock cycles), only the encoder portion is deployed during real-time inference.
 The algorithm was first deployed in 2024 and has recorded significant datasets, including 54.7 fb$^{-1}$ for its core seeds.
-Analysis of this recorded data shows that while there is some overlap with conventional L1 triggers, AXOL1TL also demonstrates sensitivity to unique events that would otherwise be missed.
+In an early version of the algorithm, in order to meet a strict latency requirement of 50 ns (2 FPGA clock cycles), only the encoder portion is deployed during real-time inference.
+At present the AXOL1TL algorithm comprises an eight layer neural embedding and VAE architecture that includes encoder-decoder and the full mean-squared error reconstructed.
+Analysis of AXOL1TL recorded data shows that while there is some overlap with conventional L1 triggers, AXOL1TL also demonstrates sensitivity to unique events that would otherwise be missed.
 Performance evaluations using simulated signals reveal that AXOL1TL is particularly sensitive to novel events containing well-clustered, SM-like decay products.
 First physics analyses based on the 2024 recorded data are currently in development.

 \paragraph{CICADA: Calorimeter Image Convolutional Anomaly Detection Algorithm} The Calorimeter Image Convolutional Anomaly Detection Algorithm (CICADA) is a signal-agnostic trigger for CMS designed to identify anomalies using low-level, unclustered calorimeter information.
 Unlike object-based triggers, CICADA processes raw energy deposits from the Calorimeter Trigger Layer-1, providing sensitivity to unusual energy topologies that might not be reconstructed as standard jets or leptons.
 The algorithm is implemented as a Convolutional Autoencoder that captures spatial correlations across the detector's $\eta-\phi$ cylinderical surface.